openSUSE/news-o-o/_posts/2023-07-25-try-out-cdn-with-opensuse-repos.md

 You may optionally use `zypper ref -s` to explicitly refresh services.

-### About zypp-services
+### About Repository Index Service

-zypp-services automatically manages repository definitions in /etc/zypp/repos.d from an xml template.
+zypp supports RIS services which translate a (remote) repoindex.xml into (local) repository definitions.
-These definitions are identified by the ```openSUSE:``` prefix.
+These definitions are identified by a prefix, in this particular case ```openSUSE:``` .

 Example:
 ```/etc/zypp/repos.d/openSUSE:repo-oss.repo```